-For cash instruments on the T7 trading venue Xetra, different segment MIC codes are provided for offbook than for on-book trades.
+For cash instruments on the T7 trading venue Xetra, different segment MIC codes are provided for off-book than for on-book trades.

 - For on-book trades there are the following segment MIC codes on the trading venue Xetra:

 - XETA (Xetra Regulierter Markt).

 - XETB (Xetra Freiverkehr).

 - XETS (Xetra Scale).

 - For TES trades with on-exchange TES trade types LIS, the segment MIC codes for the trading venue Xetra are:

-- XETU (Xetra Regulierter Markt Off-book).
+- o XETU (Xetra Regulierter Markt Off-book).

 - XETV (Xetra Freiverkehr Off-book).

-- XETW (Xetra Scale Off-Book).